 Oldsmobile Alero owners have reported 25 problems related to front suspension wheel bearing (under the suspension category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Oldsmobile Alero based on all problems reported for the Alero.

 Purchased vehicle August 2003 at 29,000 miles.
 Front left wheel bearing bad just inside warranty time - under 36,000 miles.
 Shortly after, front right wheel bearing went bad - not in warranty.
 Now at 129,000 miles, front left wheel bearing is bad again.
 Not using oem equipment this time as it isn't cost effective to pay for oem equipment - when it obviously lacks quality.
 I'm assuming my front right wheel bearing will go bad soon - better start saving for that repair! next issue - horn blows without provocation and will not stop - 3:00 in the morning.
 Next issue: fuel issue, where you have to turn the key to the on position for 10 minutes then car will start.
 Does not happen all the time but usually when you do not have the extra 10 minutes.